raychongtk/awesome-software-engineer/docs/README.md

 # ⭐ Support
 If you like my content, please

-1. give this repository a star
+1. give this [repository](https://github.com/raychongtk/awesome-software-engineer) a star
-2. subscribe to my newsletter at Substack
+2. subscribe to my [newsletter](https://blog.awesomesoftwareengineer.com) at Substack
 3. share my content to your friends

-Thanks a lot for supporting me!
+Thanks for your support!